 Yes.
 You.
 Can.
-The odds of finding Hawaiian music in New Jersey is pretty small.
+The odds of finding Hawaiian music in New Jersey are pretty small.
 But last April, the Hawaiian Slack Key Guitar Festival came to New Jersey (Virginia and New York.)
-Defying even greater odds, New Jersey came to the 33rd annual Waikiki Style Hawaiian Slack Key Guitar Festival held at the Kapi’olani Park Bandstand in Honolulu.
-I was lucky to be a part of it.
+Defying even greater odds, New Jersey came to the 33rd annual Waikiki Style Hawaiian Slack Key Guitar Festival held at the Kapi?olani Park Bandstand in Honolulu.
+I was lucky to be a part of both events.

 Making the official bill, the Harmony Show Choir, a group of 52 high school age performers from the Southern New Jersey area, performed with Keale.
 It was an amazing collaboration.
 Check out the video.
 They followed that with a song, very appropriately, from the Broadway hit musical Jersey Boys.
 I was so glad to have been there to see the choir perform at the festival.
 They were great!
 Definitely made the Garden State proud.